pdmxdd/personal-site/content/resume/index.md

 ### Benefits to Me

+More than anything this type of role would allow me to continue growing technically.
+In my time at LaunchCode my tech skills have grown by leaps and bounds, but the majority of the coding projects I create are of the educational nature.
+I have a strong desire to directly contribute to a tech team.

-I get to utilize many of the skills (programming, DevOps, writing, teaching, mentoring) I enjoy using professionally giving me a **sense of happiness** in my work.
+In addition I would get to utilize my many educational skills designing, writing, mentoring and teaching.
+Being able to continue using both of these skill-sets professionally will give me a **sense of happiness** in my work.

-If the post-mortems are public, I will get to continue inspiring learners in their journey's through tech, giving me a **sense of fulfillment** in my work.
+Finally, being able to share my journey with others, especially to learners early in their journey's through tech, will give me a **sense of fulfillment** in my work.

 **If this type of work seems attractive to your company do not hesitate in [reaching out to me](mailto:paul@paulmatthews.dev).
 I would be very interested in discussing how this idea could be adapted into reality.**